 Northern Pike Teeth: An Evolutionary Masterpiece

 Evolution has made the Northern pike a perfect hunter and killer.
-Fishermen often refer to pike as “water wolves”, a nickname which is more than apt for this fish.
+Fishermen often refer to pike as “water wolves”, a nickname more than apt for this awesome fish species.

 Pike have rather large, fang-like teeth, both along the upper and lower jawline.
 In the frontal area, the teeth are smaller than the ones on the side but more numerous.